-Leidig holds a PhD in Sociology (2020) from the University of Oslo.
-Her doctoral dissertation traced transnational connections of the far right between India and the West, particularly through Indian diaspora supporters of Brexit and Trump in the UK and US.
-During her PhD, Leidig was visiting researcher at the Oxford Internet Institute and New York University.
+Leidig holds a PhD in sociology from the University of Oslo.
+During her PhD, she was visiting scholar at the University of Oxford and New York University.

 An outward facing researcher, Leidig regularly contributes to international media outlets and consults for policy makers and civil society organisations.
-She is also Head of Publishing at the Centre for Analysis of the Radical Right (CARR), and an Associate Fellow at the Global Network on Extremism & Technology (GNET).
+She is also an affiliate at the Center for Research on Extremism (C-REX) at the University of Oslo, Head of Policy at the Centre for Analysis of the Radical Right (CARR), and an Associate Fellow at the Global Network on Extremism & Technology (GNET).

 For more, see her website: evianeleidig.com.

 - (2020).
 Mainstreaming the Global Radical Right: CARR Yearbook 2019/20.
 Ibidem-Verlag.
 ISBN: 9783838214467

 - Leidig, E. (2020).
 Hindutva as a variant of right-wing extremism.
 Patterns of Prejudice, 54(3), s.
 215 - 237.
 ISSN: 0031-322X

 - Leidig, E. (2019).
 Immigrant, Nationalist and Proud: A Twitter Analysis of Indian Diaspora Supporters for Brexit and Trump.
 Media and Communication, 7(1), s.
 77 - 89.
 ISSN: 2183-2439

 |2010 - 2014||BA, Interdisciplinary Studies, University of California, Berkeley|

 |2014 - 2015||MSc with Distinction, Ethnicity and Multiculturalism, University of Bristol|